customary, definitions and formulaeReading time:

 apparent, active, reactive power

-I is the intensity read off an ampere meter, U the main voltage between phases, for a three phase supply.
+I is the intensity read on an ampere metre, U the main voltage between phases, for a three phase supply.

 u is the mains voltage between phase and neutral, for a single phase supply, power is detailed in table 75.